 Sometimes, there are songs with so much star power behind them that failure simply isn't an option.
 Belinda Carlisle's Heaven Is A Place On Earth is undoubtedly one of them.

-Released in December 1987, the track quickly became a global smash, reaching Number 1 on the Official Singles Chart the following month, 30 years ago this week.
+Released in December 1987, the track quickly became a global smash and reached Number 1 on the Official Singles Chart the following month, where it remained for two weeks 35 years ago.